MERCERNYC/planner/README.md

-Planner Web App
+# Planner Web App

-Planner is a functional and simple web app that works like a todo list.
-As a mom, I built this app with moms-to-be in mind where they can manage their personal day-to-day tasks.
+Planner is a functional  web app that works like a todo list where a user can manage their personal day-to-day tasks.

-Installation
+## Installation

-Fork and clone the repo
+-Fork and clone the repo
-Run bundle install to get all the dependencies
+-Run bundle install to get all the dependencies
-Run rake db:migrate to set up the DataBase
+-Run rake db:migrate to set up the DataBase
-Run rackup to start the server
+-Run rackup to start the server

-Contributions
+## Contributing

-Create a descriptive pull request
+Bug reports and pull requests are welcome on GitHub at https://github.com/'MERCERNYC'/planner.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

-License
+## License

-Standard MIT license located at ./LICENSE
+The gem is available as open source under the terms of the MIT License.